Need to know

 While most air fryers can not accommodate anywhere near the amount of food you can cook in an oven at one time, this may not be an issue for smaller households.

 And if you use an air fryer instead of your oven, you may make small energy savings, depending on how long you are cooking for and what temperature you are cooking the food at (plus, it won't heat up your kitchen like an oven does).

 It's also great for renters who may have substandard ovens, or for small spaces that don't have an oven at all.

-Fiona cites ease of use and safety as two of the top-three advantages of an air fryer.
-You need only select the temperature and cooking time, or choose from the pre-programmed settings, and you're away.
+You just need to select the temperature and cooking time, or choose from the pre-programmed settings, and you're away

 Cons of owning an air fryer

 1. They have limitations

 Convenient though they may be, air fryers are not set-and-forget appliances.

 Unless you have an airfryer-oven with a rotating basket, you still need to be around to give your food a shake or a turn during cooking – otherwise it won't cook evenly and you might find your food is deliciously golden on one side and pale on the other.